 Although I was exposed to hearing the target language, either through my teacher or from tapes, I was discouraged to actually engage in conversation.
 The main emphasis was on being able to read and write and certainly not on the ability to communicate through speech.
 I found that my language training was mainly based on the accurate reproduction of the target language and if translation errors were present it was looked upon as a crime of the foreign language rather than a learning curb.
 This is in stark contrast to today’s learning where students are encouraged verbal fluency through understanding and producing spoken and written language used within a well-defined context.

 Another classic example of one lesson was when my English teacher was going through the process of rote-learning once again.
 When the teacher translated the Dutch word ‘ruggegraat’ as being your ‘bottom’ and not your ‘spine’, no amount of arguing would convince him that he was incorrect.
 It came to the point where I was expelled from class and sent to the headmaster as being a troublesome student.
 However, being headstrong and adamant that the teacher was incorrect, the offending word was soon recognized as being indeed the equivalent of the spine and certainly not your bottom.
 This learning experience left me with little enthusiasm to want to learn another language.
 I was humiliated, expelled and of course very upset.
-Even though I was vindicated shortly afterward it did not instill a continuing passion for wanting to learn this foreign language using what I considered a ridiculous and perhaps even abusive method.
+Even though I was vindicated shortly afterward it did not instil a continuing passion for wanting to learn this foreign language using what I considered a ridiculous and perhaps even abusive method.

 I believe that rote-learning is not stimulating because it relies on memorising all the rules of a language and it can not realistically be used in everyday language as I found out when I went to Australia armed with my ‘school-English’.
 Because no student verbal communication had ever happened in the classroom simple words like ‘onions’ were pronounced as ‘unions’ and the abbreviated form of refrigerator being ‘fridge’ in Australia was an alien word until pointed into the direction of the refrigerator.
 When my facial expression said, "Yes, I know what a refrigerator is but not what a fridge is" I was the centre of laughter.
-Not that I cared being laughed at because the locals I was with thought that it was rather odd that I did not know the word fridge but used the full word refrigerator.
+Not that I cared being laughed at because to the locals It was thought of them rather odd that I didn't know the word fridge but used the full word refrigerator.
 This experience proved to me that language barriers in a real-world situation don’t actually exist because most people today are tolerant of those who speak a foreign language and are quite often very much interested in learning from them as well.
 I am of the opinion, through personal experience, that the word-for-word translation method is a difficult art and requires years of study.
 It is an unsatisfactory teaching method and I believe that most foreign language teachers actively discourage it these days.

 The best method of learning a foreign language, I have found, is to actually live amongst the locals, which is what I did for 3 months initially.
 I learned more in those 3 months than I had done in four years of classroom based learning.
 I had mastered entire conversations and was encouraged to communicate, as my Dutch accent was well pleasing to their ears.
 If I could not express myself in one way I would work out another way of telling what I wanted to say.
 For example, I was very itchy from a bee sting but I did not know the word itchy at the time.
 When I was asked if I was itchy I simply shrugged my shoulders and said, "No, I just want to scratch all the time."
 Of course this was very humorous to the locals but I learned a new word and they learned that the word itchy is not all that common among foreign language learners.